Clearwater Domestic Violence Attorney Files Restraining Orders to Protect You

 Whether you are the victim of one of these crimes seeking protection or someone who is facing domestic violence charges and needs an experienced criminal defense attorney, I can help.

 Florida allows victims of stalking or harassment to get an injunction against the accused person.
 An ex parte temporary injunction lasts for up to 15 days and can be issued when there is an immediate danger.
 A final injunction can last forever.
 Violating a protection order is a first-degree misdemeanor and carries a penalty of up to one year in jail.
 Certain forms of contact or harassment may also be considered aggravated stalking and could carry a sentence of 20 years in prison.
 I help those in danger seek injunctions and restraining orders.
 I also assist the falsely accused by fighting to have these burdensome restrictions rescinded.

 Call an experienced Clearwater attorney for help with your domestic violence situation or case

 At the Florida law office of Joseph Montrone, Jr., P.A., I work with clients seeking protective orders to prevent dangerous situations such as domestic violence.
 I also represent the accused to fight false accusations of domestic violence.
-For a free initial consultation, contact me online or call my Largo office at 727-888-0102.
+For a free initial consultation, contact me online or call my St. Petersburg office at 727-888-0102.